 Earth Day Art Approach

-- Plug the iron in (adult)
+- Plug in the iron or blow dryer

 - Set out the white card stock